canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 ## Horizontal stepped

 The stepped list should be used for step by step instructions.
-This pattern is best used on a `.p-strip--light` as the description sections are displayed in a white box.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-stepped-detailed/" class="js-example">
 View example of the pattern stepped list detailed